Double (manifold)

+If $M$ has a smooth structure, then its double can be endowed with a smooth structure thanks to a collar neighbourhood.

 Although the concept makes sense for any manifold, and even for some non-manifold sets such as the Alexander horned sphere, the notion of double tends to be used primarily in the context that $\partial M$ is non-empty and $M$ is compact.